luizbgomide/sovereign/spells.md

 The first casting inscribes a palm-sized seal of ruddy brown radiance on the ground beneath the caster.
 The second casting will immediately switch the caster and all creatures and objects within ten feet with all creatures and objects within ten feet of the sigil.

 The caster may refrain from swapping certain targets as they wish.
 Only portable objects are swapped; any object too heavy for the caster to lift or secured in place remains unmoved.
-Unwilling targets get no saving throw if they have four or less HD; others can make a Mental save.
+Unwilling targets get no saving throw if they have four or less HD; others can make a [Mental](/rules#mental) save.
 Unused sigils dissipate in a day.

 ### Level 5 - High Magic

 #### Color Bomb
 A blinding fan of impossible colors cascades over all targets in front of the caster in an area equal to a cone a hundred feet long and a hundred feet wide at the end.

-Each creature within that area must make a Physical saving throw; those who fail roll `1d6`.
-On a 1, they are unharmed, on a 2 they collapse into a handful of dust, on a 3 they fall unconscious for an hour, on a 4 they go violently insane for the next hour and attack all around them, on a 5 they turn to stone, and on a 6 they become utterly enthralled to the caster’s commands for the next hour, as if under the effect of an Ineluctable Shackles of Volition spell.
+Each creature within that area must make a [Physical](/rules#physical) saving throw; those who fail roll `1d6`.
+On a 1, they are unharmed, on a 2 they collapse into a handful of dust, on a 3 they fall unconscious for an hour, on a 4 they go violently insane for the next hour and attack all around them, on a 5 they turn to stone, and on a 6 they become utterly enthralled to the caster’s commands for the next hour, as if under the effect of an [Dominate Person](#dominate-person) spell.

 #### Gate
 The caster carves open a metadimensional gate between their present location and a preset target point.